masneyb/boot2sol/README.md

   * Brian S. used Fedora under Virtualbox
   * Ricky H. used Ubuntu under VMWare
 * NASM used for assembly
-* mkdosfs creating the boot floppy
+* mkdosfs used to create the boot floppy
 * QEMU for virtulizing the hardware